Using Advanced Delivery Policies in Microsoft Defender for Office

 - Click the Edit icon.

 - In the Edit third-party phishing simulation modal, adjust the following settings.
 You should use the settings for your specific region:

 Sending IP for eu.knowbe4.com: 22.214.171.124/26, 126.96.36.199, 188.8.131.52, 184.108.40.206, 220.127.116.11

-- If you would like to spoof your domain or use spoofing in the delivery of phishing security tests, you may need to add the Spoofing Intelligence policy from our How to Use Spoof Intelligence Allow/Block List for Microsoft Defender in Office 365 article.
+- To spoof your domain or to use spoofing in the delivery of PSTs, you will need to add the spoof intelligence policy from our How to Use Spoof Intelligence Allow/Block List for Microsoft 365 article.

-For further assistance with this feature, please contact our support team and they would be happy to help.
+If you need further assistance with this feature, contact our support team.